sodadata/docs/soda/quick-start-prod.md

 ```

-## Pre-load checks
+## Reports checks

-The Engineer then builds category and subcategory sales report models and queries using dbt. [dbt/models/category/report_category_sales.sql] and [dbt/models/category/report_subcategory_sales.sql] The checks files they create to run on the new models contain similiar user-defined checks.
+Finally, the Engineer builds category and subcategory sales report models <a href="https://github.com/sodadata/sip-of-soda/tree/main/test-in-pipeline/dbt%20models/report" target="_blank"> sales report models</a> using dbt.

+The checks files they create to run on the new transform models contain similiar user-defined checks.
 Ultimately, the Engineer wants data quality checks to fail if the sales of uncategorized products rises above normal (0.85%), and if the sum of sales orders in the model that prepares the report differs greatly from the sum of raw sales order number.

-soda/checks/report/report_category_sales.yml
+<a href="https://github.com/sodadata/sip-of-soda/blob/main/test-in-pipeline/soda/reports-checks/report_category_sales.yml" target="_blank">report_category_sales.yml</a>
 {% include code-header.html %}
 ```yaml
 checks for report_category_sales: